kevung/bgfparser/README.md

   - Handles nested objects and arrays
 - ⚠️ Complex deeply nested SMILE structures may not decode completely (continues with partial data)

+### Web-Ready API 🆕
+- ✅ Parse from files, HTTP uploads, memory buffers, or any `io.Reader`
+- ✅ JSON serializable structures for easy API responses
+- ✅ No file system required - parse directly from uploaded data
+- ✅ Database-ready structures with JSON tags

 ## Installation

 ```bash